tbrosman/hxmath/README.md

 trace(pointACast * pointBCast);
 ```

+Using Heaps?
+Adding `-D HXMATH_USE_HEAPS_STRUCTURES` to your build parameters to use Heaps math types with hxmath instead.

-Not using OpenFL? hxmath can run without it, falling back on its default inner types.
+Not using either? hxmath can run without them, falling back on its default inner types.

 ### 2D and 3D math
 Both affine and linear structures: